 A Proud History in Kansas City

-Kissick Construction Company was founded in 1994 by Jim Kissick III and Pete Browne.
+Kissick Construction Company was founded in 1994 by Lloyd J. "Jim" Kissick III and Pete Browne.
 To their new firm they brought a long working relationship and a commitment to provide quality service to their Kansas City client base.
-They believed then–and still do today–that success is result of treating others fairly and with respect, hiring and retaining talented people, and never saying “we can’t” to a client.
-Since then the firm has grown to manage 100 million dollar single projects and has developed a strong reputation for providing innovative thinking to solve engineering challenges.
+They believed then that success is a result of treating others fairly and with respect, hiring and retaining talented people, and never saying “we can’t” to a client.
+With those values continuing through today, the firm has grown to manage 100 million dollar single projects and has developed a strong reputation for providing innovative thinking to solve engineering challenges.

 As Kansas City grew — so did opportunities for all facets of the operation.
-In 1922, they spun off the road oiling work with Lloyd Sr. forming Kissick Construction Company.
+In 1922, they spun off the road oiling work with Lloyd Sr. and Jr. forming Kissick & Son Construction Company.
 The firm expanded into the road grading business across the Midwestern states.

 The 1940’s and 1950’s post war expansion saw the development of cities and highways.
-Kissick Construction was a key player in this work, adding asphalt and concrete plants to their road and grading operations.
+Kissick & Son was a key player in this work, adding asphalt and concrete plants to their road and grading operations.

 Lloyd Kissick Sr., with his trademark stogie, was a leader of Kansas City's construction industry.
 In 1950 he was the president of the Associated General Contractors of Missouri.
 In the same year he was also the first president of the Heavy Constructors Association of Kansas City and subsequently served three consecutive terms.

-Today Jim and Pete, descendants of the elder Kissicks mentioned above, continue to serve the greater Kansas City area as respected contractors.
-Their firm, started in the 1990’s, has sharpened its focus in heavy civil work – earthwork, utilities, structural concrete and foundation piling.
+Today Pete Browne, David Kissick and Lloyd J. Kissick, IV, descendants of the elder Kissicks mentioned above, continue to serve the greater Kansas City area as respected contractors.
+Their firm, started in 1994, has sharpened its focus in heavy civil work – earthwork, utilities, structural concrete and foundation piling.
 Their highly regarded Kissick teams are bringing value to clients throughout the midwest.